-Items that do not fit into a 240l wheelie bin, hard plastics, furniture, carpets, mattresses beach cleansing, etc.
+Items that do not fit into a 240l wheelie bin, hard plastics, furniture, carpets, mattresses, beach cleansing etc.

-Animal and marine carcases are within scope, but cannot be accepted at the WTS; however, direct deliver to an FDO can be requested via prior contact with KCC.
+Animal and marine carcases are within scope, but are unable to be accepted at the WTS; however, direct deliver to an FDO can be requested via prior contact with KCC.